Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

 A large fluctuation and a large maximum of log-RMSE in Figure~\ref{fig:SVL} indicate training instability.
-Both FNN and NTM exhibit stable training, while the Chebyshev GCN consistently shows instability across all test cases.
-This lack of robustness highlights the need for an alternative architecture, motivating our proposal of NTM.
+In our experiments, both FNN and NTM exhibit relatively stable training behavior, while the Chebyshev GCN shows noticeably less stable performance across the considered test cases.
+This empirical observation motivates the exploration of alternative architectures, such as the proposed NTM.
 To the best of our knowledge, such instability in GCNs has not been reported in prior literature.
+We emphasize that our findings are based on the specific experimental setting considered here, rather than indicating an intrinsic limitation of GCN architectures.
 We hypothesize that this behavior stems from random initialization when the input feature dimension is not sufficiently large.
 Verifying this hypothesis requires additional experiments on multi-dimensional games, which we leave for future work.

-Notably, the conclusions drawn from Figure~\ref{fig:SVL} hold for general GCNs regardless of hyperparameter values.
+Notably, the conclusions drawn from Figure~\ref{fig:SVL} are robust across the GCN variants and hyperparameter settings tested in our experiments.
 Numerical experiments conducted based on another widely used GCN \cite{kipf2016semi} yield qualitatively similar results.
 Extensive trials with varying hyperparameters yield consistent performance trends, suggesting that these results are not sensitive to specific tuning choices.
 We also observe that increasing the feature dimension, changing the activation function, and adding fully connected layers do not mitigate the instability issue in GCNs.
 Additional numerical results are provided in Appendix~\ref{app:SVL}.

 \begin{rem}[Two Notions of GCN Expressivity] In machine learning, GCN expressivity typically refers to the model’s ability to generate node embeddings that distinguish different graph structures, often benchmarked via the Weisfeiler-Lehman (WL) graph isomorphism test \cite{huang2021short}.
 This notion is central to works like \cite{kipf2016semi,xu2018powerful}.
 In contrast, our study focuses on function approximation capacity---how well a GCN approximates graph-structured functions, such as NE strategies of games on graphs.
 This notion is crucial in control and game-theoretic contexts, where parameterizing policies or strategies is the primary goal. \end{rem}